redhat-performance/badfish/README.md

 * iDRAC administrative account

 ## Usage
-badfish operates against a YAML configuration file to toggle between key:value pair sets of boot interface/device strings.
+Badfish operates against a YAML configuration file to toggle between key:value pair sets of boot interface/device strings.
 You just need to create your own interface config that matches your needs to easily swap/save interface/device boot ordering or select one-time boot devices.

 ### Enforcing an OpenStack Director-style interface order
 In our performance/scale R&D environments TripleO-based OpenStack deployments require a specific 10/25/40GbE NIC to be the primary boot device for PXE, followed by disk, and then followed by the rest of the interfaces.